gunthercox/ChatterBot/docs/chatterbot.rst

 ==========

-The main class :code:`ChatBot` is a connecting point between each of ChatterBot's adapters.
-In this class, an input statement is returned from the input adapter, processed and stored by the logic and storage adapters, and then passed to the output adapter to be returned to the user.
+The main class :code:`ChatBot` is a connecting point between each of ChatterBot's :term:`adapters`.
+In this class, an input statement is returned from the :term:`input adapter`, processed and stored by the :term:`logic adapter` and :term:`storage adapter`, and then passed to the output adapter to be returned to the user.

 .. autoclass:: chatterbot.ChatBot
    :members: